 AND

-Clear measurements showing the calculated area for each lighting control zone, highlighting the smallest lighting control zone identified in the Functional Space.
+Clear measurements showing the calculated area for each lighting control zone, highlighting the largest lighting control zone identified in the Functional Space.

 Counting the total number of occupancy sensors and dividing by the total Functional Space area is not a permissible method of calculating the lighting control zone size.

 See

 Appendix E: Lighting control assessment examples for worked examples of lighting control zone calculations.